ibm-cloud-docs/virtualization/connect-xenserver-over-public-interface.md

 Changing this configuration is a security risk and is not advised.
 {:tip}

-If you want to reconfigure XenServer to use the public interface, run the following commands as root from the host (host should not be pooled!):
+If you want to reconfigure XenServer to use the public interface, run the following commands as root from the host (host cannot not be pooled!):

 1. *xe pif-list*